PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-08 13:21:19
+Last updated: 2024-04-08 13:21:53
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: The Boltons have always been as cruel as they are cunning, but this one seems a beast in human skin.  -  Robett Glover